slimnate/skill-progress/README.md

 ### Basic: skill + level

-Using a skill name from [skill-icons](https://github.com/tandpfun/skill-icons):
+Using a skill name from [skill-icons](https://github.com/tandpfun/skill-icons) or one of the [custom skills](#custom-skill-icons) included in this project:

 ```
 https://skill-progress.netlify.app/.netlify/functions/progress?skill=js&level=5